mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 The `context` argument should consist of an array of one or more instances of `SelfDescribingJson` class.
 This class isomorphic to [self-describing JSON](#selfdesc-alias), to be more precisely - it has Iglu URI attribute and data itself.

-If server-side Python application can determite visitor's geoposition - it can be attached to event, using following context (`geolocation_context` is predefined on [Iglu Central][iglu-central]):
+If server-side Python application can determine visitor's geoposition - it can be attached to the event, using following context (`geolocation_context` is predefined on [Iglu Central][iglu-central]):

 ```python
 from snowplow_tracker import SelfDescribingJson